bangle-io/nalanda/API.md

 - we should follow angular style here to allow for cleanup, so that async await can work.
   - When an effect is terminated, the dispatch function should become a no-op.
-This should be customizable if someone wants to not cancel the efffect on a new trigger.
+This should be customizable if someone wants to not cancel the effect on a new trigger.
 - running it once

 ```ts